 iACT formalized as an NGO in 2009 and focused on filling gaps in humanitarian response and on improving the ways to create and implement programs with refugee populations.
 As executive director, Katie-Jay infused their work with restorative practice and a trauma-informed approach, and soon, Darfur United, Refugees United Soccer Academy, and Little Ripples began to take shape.

 Today, iACT is an international action organization daring to imagine a more mindful humanitarian system; one in which the dignity, humanity, and agency of conflict-affected people are recognized, affirmed, and supported.
-It has expanded to multiple contexts – not just working with refugees, but with conflict-affected communities in places such as Armenia and the Central African Republic – and has began consulting with other NGOs on how they too might work alongside conflict-affected communities in the same way.
+It has expanded to multiple contexts – not just working with refugees, but with conflict-affected communities in places such as Armenia and the Central African Republic – and has begun consulting with other NGOs on how they too might work alongside conflict-affected communities in the same way.

 AWARDS, ACCOLADES, & ACHIEVEMENTS